Caglar's Oracle Blog

 How to find the SQL_ID of your SQL statement

 There are different ways to find the SQL_ID of an SQL statement.
-First of all, if you have the select privilege, you can use the dynamic performance views […]
+In this post, I am going to show two different ways of it.
+First, via dynamic […]

 More Details